 As mentioned previously, if you do not know if your reason for denial is legally justifiable, then you need to be cautious in what you tell an applicant.
 You certainly don’t want to end up providing the applicant with the only evidence that they need to file — and win — a fair housing claim.
 If you find yourself in such a situation, I would recommend that you seek legal advice before you make the decision to deny the rental applicant.

-Whether you have decided to provide an applicant with an explanation as to why they were denied rental or not, all landlords and property managers should memorialize the reason that they rejected the applicant in writing.
+Whether you have decided to provide an applicant with an explanation as to why they were denied rental or not, all landlords and property managers should memorialize the reason that they rejected the applicant in writing for their own records.
 If you are utilizing written screening criteria — which I hope everyone is — then a copy of the criteria is the perfect place to record the reason for denial.
 Simply circle the specific criteria that the applicant failed to meet.
 You should also attach any supporting documentation — such as a copy of the applicant’s credit report, CCAP printout showing a prior eviction, or notes from your conversation with the applicant’s current or past landlord where s/he told you the applicant was always late with paying the rent etc. etc. Finally, be sure and notate when you made the decision to deny the applicant and when that was communicated to the applicant.
 You should retain this paperwork for at least three years as this is the statute of limitations for the majority of most fair housing claims.